InAnYan/loop/README.md

 - Object-oriented programming.

 ## Status
-Currently in active development.
+Currently in not active development.
 There is no builtins and no functions on the data structures (strings, lists, and dictionaries).

 ## Usage
 Currently there is no release packages and the installation is a little bit daunting.